 Holy cats, we have now officially passed the halfway mark for 2017!
-And unlike myself (who has wasted the year on poor dietary decisions and too many video games), I’m sure your 2017 has been filled with productivity, sales and other shop-y goodness.
-But, as my birthday keeps reminding me, time only moves in one direction, so it’s time to look to the future.
+Unlike myself (who has wasted the year on poor dietary decisions and too many video games), I’m sure your 2017 has been filled with productivity, sales, and other shop-y goodness.
+As my birthday keeps reminding me, time only moves in one direction, so it’s time to look to the future.
 And what, you might ask, does the future hold?
 Well, although it looks like our jetpacks are on hold indefinitely (promises were made, science), we at least have a pretty good idea of what’s coming up next in the world of retail.

 Man Meets Machine

 Big trends we’ll keep seeing more of include the increased usage of VR (virtual reality), AR (augmented reality), and voice assist.
 Programs like Pokemon Go helped to normalize VR and AR in a big way.
 Online connectivity has started turning our appliances and electronics into “smart” devices and products like Amazon’s Echo will make our entire lives intertwined with our technology.
 So what does that mean for you?

 For one, it means that revamping your store just got a whole lot easier.
 Imagine being able to scan your entire shop and add, subtract or move your store around with a few taps or clicks.
 No strained backs, second guessing or workman’s comp needed.
 Increased connectivity also means you can open your store up to brand new markets all over the globe by letting them virtually wander through your aisles or test-drive your wares.
 There are VR startups dedicated to making all aspects of your stores available to any shopper with an internet connection and some time to kill.